Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Stars Advanced Stats

-- During their last 10 games, the Stars' goals per game average is 1.4 higher than their season-long average.
+- During their past 10 games, the Stars' goals per game average is 1.4 higher than their season-long average.

-- The Stars create the seventh-most goals in the NHL, averaging 3.4 per game for a total of 281 this season.

-- The Stars have given up the third-fewest goals in league action this season, 215 (2.6 per game).
+- The Stars have allowed the third-fewest goals in NHL action this season, 215 (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.